raqeebAKhan/ECommerceWebsite/README.md

 ## Features
 * Login authentcation in which user can login into the page or signup if user do not have account.
-* The Services contains the information of the services which are offered.
+* The Services contains the information of the products which are offered.
-* The user can give review or feedback for the service.
+* The user can give reviews or feedbacks about the products.
-* It contains the blog page.
+* It consists of the blog page feature.
 * Contact Us functionality allows the user to fill their information and queries in order to contact the website's admin.

 ## Technologies